BBBase-EHeresy/PPPub/docs/forces_of_evil/azogs_legion.md

 The Tower is placed in position before a battle commences, allowing for Azog to command his troops effectively from the start of the battle.

-Before deployment, but after players have decided on their board edges, the controlling player may place the Signal Tower, plus the seven of Azog’s Lieutenants, anywhere on the battlefield.
+Before deployment, but after players have decided on their board edges, the controlling player may place the Signal Tower, plus the seven of Azog's Lieutenants, anywhere on the battlefield.
 The Signal Tower may not be subsequently moved.
 Note: the Lieutenants must be deployed on the Signal Tower.

 - **It must always be Manned (PASSIVE)**

-Any of Azog’s Lieutenants may man a part of the Signal Tower – to do this they must be in base contact with the part they wish to man.
+Any of Azog's Lieutenants may man a part of the Signal Tower – to do this they must be in base contact with the part they wish to man.
 Whilst manned, each part of the Signal Tower has a different effect, as follows:

 • The Banner of Dol Guldur – All friendly Gundabad models on the battlefield count themselves as being in range of a banner.